Eazy (song): Cover art

-On January 14, 2022, West revealed the cover art for the single on Instagram and captioned the post, "My life was never eazy".
-The cover depicts a skinned monkey against a blood red background.
-The picture was originally taken by English photographer and frequent West collaborator Nick Knight in 1997 as part of his research for the War editorial for Big Magazine, which he described as "a study in physiology, form, philosophy, and death".
-The picture of the skinned monkey was not published until 2013, when Knight curated a series of research imagery for SHOWstudio.
-Speaking about the picture, Knight said in 2013:
+On January 14, 2022, West revealed the cover art for "Eazy" on Instagram, captioning the post "My life was never eazy".
+The artwork depicts a skinned monkey against a blood red background.
+Originally photographed by English photographer and frequent West collaborator Nick Knight in 1997, it was part of his research for the War editorial of Big Magazine, which he described as "a study in physiology, form, philosophy, and death".
+The picture was not published until 2013, when Knight curated a series of research imagery for SHOWstudio.
+In the same year, Knight said the following regarding the image:

 Animal rights organization PETA commented on the cover, saying that it is "reminiscent of monkeys PETA has found" and that "when you remove the fur, you can't miss that there's a person in there, that they are fellow primates, and do not belong to us to abuse for any purpose".

 Music videos

-A music video of the song premiered via Instagram on March 2, 2022.
-The video is half claymation and half live-action.
-The video has been heavily criticized as it depicts West kidnapping, burying alive, and decapitating Pete Davidson, referencing West's divorce with Kim Kardashian.
+The first music video for "Eazy" premiered via Instagram on March 2, 2022.
+The video is half claymation and half live action.
+It was heavily criticized upon release, as it depicts West kidnapping and burying alive Pete Davidson.
+Davidson is implied to be decapitated, as West holds a disembodied head throughout the live action segments.
 In response to the controversy, West posted on Instagram that "Art is not a proxy for any ill or harm, Any suggestion otherwise about my art is false and mal intended."

-On March 9, 2022, a second music video with CGI animated visuals was released.
+On March 9, a second music video with CGI-animated visuals was released, in which the skinned monkey from the "Eazy" cover art is depicted beating a 3D model of Davidson, whose face is blurred out.